Dorothy Loudon: Television and film

 Loudon was chosen as the replacement for Carol Burnett when Burnett left The Garry Moore Show in 1962.
 Although that collaboration was not altogether successful, the excellent reviews she received the same year for her Broadway debut in Nowhere to Go but Up proved prophetic.
 Coincidentally, the two roles Loudon later played so successfully on Broadway stage —Miss Hannigan and Dotty Otley — were both played by Burnett onscreen.
 She also was a frequent guest star on many New York based comedy and game shows.
 In 1979, Loudon starred in the television series Dorothy, in which she portrayed a former showgirl teaching music and drama at a boarding school for girls.
 It lasted only one season.
-She appeared in only two films, playing an agent in the film Garbo Talks (1984) and as Southern eccentric Serena Dawes in Midnight in the Garden of Good and Evil (1997).
-She also appeared in the book version of the latter.
+She appeared in only two films, playing a photography agent in Garbo Talks (1984) and as Southern eccentric Serena Dawes in Midnight in the Garden of Good and Evil (1997).

 Personal life

-Loudon was married to composer Norman Paris (born Norman Thaddeus Paris; 1925–1977) from 1971 to his death.
-Together they had no children and Loudon never remarried.
+Loudon was married to composer Norman Paris from 1971 to his death.
 She died in Manhattan, age 78, from cancer on November 15, 2003.
 Loudon was interred in Kensico Cemetery in Westchester County, New York.
-She left no immediate survivors except for two step-children from her marriage to Paris.
+She left no immediate survivors except for two step-children from Paris's first marriage.